2017 Indianapolis 500: Start

 Race day saw temperatures in the mid 70 °F range with partly cloudy skies.
 For the first time since 2014, all 33 cars were able to take the green flag to start the race.
 At the start, Scott Dixon moved into the lead, while Will Power managed to jump up to second from his ninth place start.
 However, he soon faded and Tony Kanaan moved into second.
 On lap 6, Kanaan moved past his teammate Dixon for the lead, while Alexander Rossi held third.
-Rookie Fernando Alonso made a slow start, but quickly began moving his way back up to sixth by lap 19.
+Indy 500 rookie Fernando Alonso made a slow start, but quickly began moving his way back up to sixth by lap 19.
 As pit stops neared, Dixon began to slip down the order, losing second to Rossi and third to Ed Carpenter.
 The first round of stops came at lap 29, with Kanaan being the first of the leaders to pit.
 After the sequence, however, Carpenter had moved into the lead, with Rossi second, Alonso third, Kanaan fourth, and Takuma Sato fifth.
 During the cycle, Jay Howard ran out of fuel, placing him several laps off the pace.

 The Andretti Autosport teammates Rossi and Alonso soon dispatched Carpenter, and on lap 37 Alonso moved into the lead.
 The two dueled for the lead, with Rossi taking back the lead on lap 43, before Alonso returned the favor on lap 48.

-Lap 53 crash & Red Flag
+Lap 53 crash & red flag

 On the 53rd lap of the race, Jay Howard drifted wide in turn 2 after being passed by Ryan Hunter-Reay, sending him into the wall.
 Howard's car drifted across the track after the impact and straight into the path of Scott Dixon.
 Dixon's car was launched off the back of Howard's, sending Dixon into an airborne flip, before crashing down into the inside wall and piercing a hole in the catch fencing.
 The force of the crash ripped nearly the entire rear assembly from Dixon's machine.
 Miraculously, neither Dixon nor Howard were injured in the incident.
 However, extensive repairs were needed for the catch fencing, forcing the race to be red flagged.
 After 18 minutes of red flag time for the repairs, cars were fired back up and the race resumed under caution with Fernando Alonso still in the lead after subsequent yellow flag pit stops.
 During the caution, Hélio Castroneves was forced to make repairs to his car after taking minor damage in his attempt to avoid Dixon's car, forcing him back to 22nd.